zygi/rstudiomcp/README.md

 - Once you start Claude Code, it sees this file and attempts to connect to the MCP server.

 ### Notes:
-- To allow the MCP access what's on the panel, the server needs to wrap the `viewer` function.
+- To allow MCP to access what's on the Viewer panel, the server needs to wrap the `viewer` function.
 This is obviously hacky, I haven't seen it break anything yet but please report if you find it a real problem.